zwbetz-gh/zwbetz/content/blog/discreet-drafts-in-hugo/index.md

 {{ end }}
 ```

-## Partial Posts List Template

-Create a partial template at `layouts/partials/posts-list.html`.
 We use a partial here because the layout logic for the post vs draft list is virtually the same.
 The only difference is whether drafts are shown.

 Okay, let's break it down.
 We start by defining an `$isPosts` variable.
 If `$isPosts` is true, we know the current context is the posts list.
 Otherwise, we know the drafts list is the current context.